materialsproject/fireworks/docs/installation_tutorial.rst

 Installation Tutorial
 =====================

 This tutorial will guide you through FireWorks installation on the central server and one or more worker nodes.
-The purpose of this tutorial is simply to get you set up as quickly as possible, and is not intended to demonstrate the features or explain the implementation of FireWorks.
+The purpose of this tutorial is to get you set up as quickly as possible; it isn't intended to demonstrate the features of FireWorks or explain in things in great detail.

 Set up the central server
 =========================

 The FireWorks central server hosts the FireWorks database.
-Your central server should have a fixed IP address/hostname.
+You should choose a central server that has a fixed IP address/hostname.
 To set up a central server:

-1. Follow the instructions listed at :doc:`Installation on a machine </installation>`.
+1. Follow the instructions listed at :doc:`Basic FireWorks Installation </installation>`.

 2. Install `MongoDB <http://www.mongodb.org>`_ on the server.

 3. Start MongoDB::

-    mongod
+    mongod &

 You are now ready to start playing with FireWorks!